 Why such a confusing state of television in the world?
-Well, it’s really a matter of three nations and national pride.
+Well, it’s really a matter of two nations and national pride.
 The Germans demonstrated one of the first TV productions in 1928 in Berlin, but the Americans were the first to develop a broadcast TV standard and later a color television standard that was also compatible with existing black-and-white sets.
 The price the US paid for being first was that the other systems, developed later, could learn from and improve on NTSC — which some wags call “Never (Twice) The Same Color.”
 Although the NTSC color standard is inconsistent and technologically inferior to systems developed later (except for a faster frame-per-second rate), many technical developments have improved the NTSC picture over the years.

 For an American or Canadian going to German-speaking Europe or vice versa, there are several possible solutions to the TV dilemma, most of them expensive.

 - The simplest solution: Buy a DVB TV set before or when you arrive in Austria, Germany, or Switzerland.
 DVB sets can be expensive but they are very good, and you automatically get such features as Bildschirmtext, the videotext service available in all three German-speaking countries.
 That brings you all sorts of information, including news and even airplane departures and arrivals.